- Computer, Internet Wireless Access Policy

 The Library welcomes expressions of opinion from customers concerning materials selected or not selected for the collection.
 If a customer questions the content, tone, or placement of an item in the collection, he/she should first address the concern with a Library staff member.
 Customers who wish to continue their request for reconsideration of library material may submit the Request for Reconsideration form.

 The Collection Development Committee will evaluate all requests to add or remove material from the collection within the context of the Collection Development Policy.
 During this process, the material in question will remain accessible to Library customers.
 After a decision is reached, the committee will respond by letter to the customer.

 Donated Materials Policy (Rev. 12-2008)

 The Ventura County Library appreciates your donation of books and other library materials.
 If a donation is to be considered for addition to the library collection, it must be given to a staff member, who will issue a receipt for the donation.
 Materials considered for the collection must have been published or released within the last two years, must be in excellent condition, and must be judged by staff to have value for the library collection.

 Materials not added to the library collection may be given to Friends of the Library groups, which support library operations through book sales and other events.
 In this way, every donation helps your local library.

 Thank you for thinking of Ventura County Library!

-Each branch with meeting room(s) has their own set of rules.
-Start at the main Meeting Room page to find specific location's meeting room policies (rules).
+Each branch with meeting room(s) has its own set of rules.
+Start at the main Meeting Room page to find a specific location's meeting room policies (rules).